top of page

 Teaching

-I teach short courses on the art and culture of early modern Spain and the Low Countries, both for the Workers' Educational Association (WEA).
-I have been a guest lecturer at Birkbeck for the Golden Age Spain module of the MA in Renaissance Studies, which I enjoyed very much.
+I have taught short courses on the art and culture of early modern Spain and the Low Countries for adult learners and been a guest lecturer at Birkbeck for the Golden Age Spain module of the MA in Renaissance Studies, which I enjoyed very much.

 2010 - present